-- 1. Flash flood a flood that occurs suddenly during or shortly following heavy rains or from a sudden release of water as in a dam break.
-Small streams and creeks usually react the fastest to heavy rains and rise several feet in hours or even minutes. - 2.
-River flood a flood on large river such as the Potomac take a tremendous amount of rain and usually develops over a period of one to two days.
+1. Flash flood - a flood that occurs suddenly during or shortly following heavy rains or from a sudden release of water as in a dam break.
+Small streams and creeks usually react the fastest to heavy rains and rise several feet in hours or even minutes.

+2. River flood - a flood on large rivers (such as the San Jacinto) take a tremendous amount of rain and usually develops over a period of one to two days.
 Rain water first runs into the small streams which flow into the larger branches and eventually end up in the main stem of the river.

-A flood crest from heavy rains in West Virginia may take 2 days or more to reach Washington, D.C. - 3.
-Coastal flood high tides, persistent onshore winds or a hurricane storm surge can cause flooding along coastal areas. - 4.
-Urban flood pavement which causes rapid runoff (rain can't soak into the ground so it runs downhill) and poor drainage can lead to flooded roadways and underpasses and even become deadly. - 5.
-Bankfull the maximum height of the river before it overflows its banks. - 6.
-Flood stage the height of the river at which property damage begins to occur.
+3. Coastal flood - high tides, persistent onshore winds or a hurricane storm surge can cause flooding along coastal areas.

+4. Urban flood - pavement which causes rapid runoff (rain can't soak into the ground so it runs downhill) and poor drainage can lead to flooded roadways and underpasses and even become deadly.

+5. Bankfull - the maximum height of the river before it overflows its banks.

+6. Flood stage - the height of the river at which property damage begins to occur.
 Often differs from bankfull.
-The river may overflow its banks into flood plain without reaching flood stage. - 7.
-Flood crest the highest height that the river reaches during a flood event.
+The river may overflow its banks into flood plain without reaching flood stage.

+7. Flood crest - the highest height that the river reaches during a flood event.